realgarit/emerald-shiny-hunter/README.md

 #### Why this works

-The offset is always consistent.
-If you decrypt a Wurmple and get 290, you'll always get 290.
-So we can just subtract 25 and get the right answer.
+The offset is always consistent for each Pokémon species:
+- If you decrypt a Wurmple, you always get 290 (internal index) → subtract 25 → get 265 (National Dex) ✓
+- If you decrypt a Ralts, you always get 392 (internal index) → subtract 122 → get 270 (ID used in our mapping) ✓

-The correction range covers the offset we saw (25) plus some wiggle room in case it varies slightly.
+The correction range covers common offsets (-25 for most Pokémon) plus the special Ralts offset (-122), with some wiggle room in case other species vary.

 #### How it's implemented

-The script in `route101.py` tries the most likely combinations first (OT_TID from memory, offset +32, position 2).
-If that doesn't work, it tries everything else.
+The scripts (`route101.py` and `route102.py`) try the most likely combinations first (OT_TID from memory, offset +32, position 2).
+If that doesn't work, they try everything else.

-It only applies the offset correction if the value is in the valid Pokémon ID range (1-386), so it won't give false positives.
+The offset correction only applies if the value is in a valid range (1-450 to include Ralts at internal index 392), preventing false positives.

-This works for any route - it just checks against the known species for that route.
+This works for any route - each script checks against the known species for that route and applies the appropriate offsets.

 ### RNG bypass